-- Sign of bad character: If people often fail to lodge their tax returns with the ATO or fail to make the payments on time it shows a lack of intention to repay their debts in general.
+- Sign of bad character: If you don’t lodge their tax returns with the ATO or fail to make the payments on time, it can indicate a lack of intention to repay their debts in general.

 - Sign of financial distress: Applying to refinance your tax debts already signifies an unstable financial position.
-Banks are concerned that you may be experiencing financial hardship and wont be able to repay your debt to them.
+Banks are concerned that you may be experiencing financial hardship and you won’t be able to repay your debt to them.

 - Repeat problems: Banks have learned that people with tax debts have a higher chance of having another tax debt in the future or other financial problems.